Mikiyas34/codecraft-client/CONTRIBUTING.md

 ### Communication:

 - Feel free to open an issue to discuss potential changes or features before starting work on them.
-- Stay engaged with the Gemstone community by participating in discussions and providing feedback on others' contributions.
+- Stay engaged with the Codecraft community by participating in discussions and providing feedback on others' contributions.

 ### Thank You:

-We truly appreciate your interest in contributing to Gemstone.
-Every contribution, no matter how small, helps make Gemstone better for everyone.
+We truly appreciate your interest in contributing to Codecraft.
+Every contribution, no matter how small, helps make Codecraft better for everyone.
 Together, let's build something amazing!

 ---

-Ready to dive in and make your mark on Gemstone?
+Ready to dive in and make your mark on Codecraft?
 We can't wait to see what you come up with!
 If you have any questions or need assistance along the way, don't hesitate to reach out.
 Happy coding! 🌟🚀